leangjia/blender_docs/trunk/blender_docs/readme.rst

 - See the `installing </manual/about/contribute/install/>`__
   page for building the manual.
 - See the `contribute </manual/about/contribute/>`__
-  page for an explanation on the full work-flow and other tips.
+  page for an explanation on the full workflow and other tips.

 .. seealso::